Growing-Beyond-Earth/GettingStarted/README.md

 -   for  loops

 we will us the While loop
-we set a variable n=0 start a While loop and print the thirteen-times table until you hit the stop button
+we set a variable n=0 and start a While loop and print the thirteen-times table until you hit the stop button

-For more information about loops https://realpython.com/python-while-loop/
+*For more information about loops https://realpython.com/python-while-loop/*

-Now lets say you want to stop at 13x37 how do we do that.
+Now lets say you want to stop at 13x37 how do we do that?

 ```
 from time import sleep